colcon/colcon.readthedocs.org/reference/verb/mixin.rst

 mixin ``list``
 -----------------

-Enumerate the name and URL of the registered mixin repositories as well as. their mixin files.
+Enumerate the name and URL of the registered mixin repositories as well as their mixin files.

 [name]